akshatmishra25/hacktoberfest2023/README.md

 -   Fork this Repository using the button at the top on right corner.
 -   Clone your forked repository to your pc ( git clone "url from clone option.)
 -   Create a new branch for your modifications (ie.  `git branch new-participant`  go to the new branch  `git checkout new-participant`  or simply do  `git checkout -b new-participant`)
 - Add your profile data in  `main/participant/`
-- Add your profile information Create a markdown file in your folder following the following path.
+- Create a markdown file in `main/participant/` this path like below.

 	```
 	main/participant/<YOUR-USERNAME>.md